 “Nah, but you know what they are going to say if you put it like that.
 I mean, it’s quite a clear-cut case, ain’t it?”
 Seb nods in the direction of the monster.
 “It’s not like we are going to mess it up and charge the wrong guy.”

-Instead of getting exasperated, I turn around and recite his rights to Gary.
+Instead of expressing my annoyance out loud, I turn around and recite his rights to Gary.
 “Gary, I am going to charge you with murder.”
 I try to discern if he is listening.
-I am ready for any bad reaction.
+I try to be ready for any bad reaction.
 For a while there’s no movement and I think he may be sleeping, but then he nods.
 His hair, like a bundle of weathered ropes, swings forward and then smacks his face.
 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.”
 Of course he will have an attorney, I feel silly mentioning that.
 Among many other things his father has an army of attorneys.
 “Do you understand what I said, Gary?”

 Gary nods again.
 “Sorry,” he says.
-I know he has tried to use his lowest voice, but it still comes out loud and deep, like the sound of a tuba.
-The apartment reverberates.
+You can tell he has tried to lower his voice, but it still comes out loud and deep, like the sound of a tuba.